 Youth: Psychological anxiety?

 Philosopher: First of all, the child is exposed to the anxiety of always having to look around him in the worry that a younger brother or sister will be born and that his position will be threatened.
-And beyond that, they place an excessive amount of pressure on their only child.
+And beyond that, parents place an excessive amount of pressure on their only child.
 As having more than one child was the norm in Adler’s time, he laid more emphasis on this point.

 Youth: So parents can’t just be devoted to loving their children, right?